-More importantly, it’s about creating brand advocates by engaging your partners in new and unique ways.
+More importantly, your goal should be to create brand advocates by engaging your partners in new and unique ways.

 Develop Lasting Relationships

 You know what your partners need.
 But do you know what they want?
 Partners expect consistent experiences, yes; but what about giving them something above and beyond that can reap huge benefits?
-When done correctly, it builds a relationship within your channel which leads to trust.
-In short, always be selling, but connect and communicate, too.
+Things like in-person events, advanced training and certification, personalized goals, and exciting incentives.
+When done correctly, engaging experiences will build a relationship within your channel that will lead to trust.
+In short, always be selling, but connect, communicate, and engage too.

-Build a lasting relationship with your audience by giving them valuable, relevant content that entertains and educates.
+Build a lasting relationship with your partners by giving them valuable, relevant content that fits their customer lifecycle and industry.
 This is a more personalized approach to engaging your channel that requires a deeper understanding of your channel segments.
-To earn the trust of today’s customers, brands must “get” them on a personal level.
+To earn the trust of today’s customers, you must “get” them on a personal level.